Stop Arm Camera 2: Overview

 The Stop Arm Camera 2 has two (2) connections: a red trigger wire and an Ethernet cable.

-• The small red trigger wire connects to the Stop Arm trigger wire, signaling to the camera each time the Stop Arm is extended.
+1. The camera's red trigger wire connects to the Stop Arm's signal wire, activating the camera each time the Stop Arm is extended.

 • This connection provides the camera with passive power (12 Vdc PoE) from the DVR and allows the transfer of event file folders.